 The application to establish a new nursing program was submitted to the North Carolina Board of Nursing in 1990.
 Initial approval status was granted in May of 1990 and the first students were admitted in the fall of the same year.
-The college was located on Morehead Street on the campus of Carolinas Medical Center in metropolitan Charlotte.
-Full approval status was granted and the first class graduated in 1992.
+The College was originally located on Morehead Street on the campus of Carolinas Medical Center.
+Full approval status was granted, and the first class graduated in 1992.

-In December of 1993, the hospital authority's board of commissioners passed a resolution to incorporate the CMHA School of Nursing and to appoint a separate board of directors.
-Degree-granting authority was delegated to the college's board of directors.
-In May of 1994, the college moved into the newly renovated Rankin Education Center on Blythe Boulevard on the campus of Carolinas Medical Center.
-Currently, Carolinas College occupies the majority of the space in this building.
+In December of 1993, the Charlotte-Mecklenburg Hospital Authority (CMHA) Board of Commissioners passed a resolution to incorporate the CMHA School of Nursing and to appoint a separate board of directors.
+Degree-granting authority was provided by the Hospital Authority Act [NC General Statute 113E-23 (a) (31)] and was delegated to the College by the CMHA Board of Commissioners.

-Effective in 1995, the CMHA School of Nursing was accredited by the Southern Association of Colleges and Schools Commission on Colleges to offer associate degrees.
-This institutional accreditation was most recently reaffirmed in 2010.
+In May of 1994, the College moved into the newly renovated Rankin Education Center on Blythe Boulevard on the campus of Carolinas Medical Center.
+Seeking to become more than a school of nursing, the foundation for a new college was set when, in 1995, the CMHA School of Nursing received initial accreditation by the Southern Association of Colleges and Schools Commission on Colleges to offer associate degrees.
+This regional accreditation was reaffirmed in 2000 and 2010 and will be reviewed again in 2020.
+In 1995, there were 146 students enrolled at the CMHA School of Nursing.